Setthasat/flutter-todo-list/README.md

  - Delete ToDo

 # Note
-I created this application on my first day of learning Flutter by following this tutorial:(https://www.youtube.com/watch?v=K4P5DZ9TRns).
+I created this application on my first day of learning Flutter.
 This is my very first project built with Flutter.